Valkyrie Elysium Release Date, Gameplay, Story, and Details

 Valkyrie Elysium Gameplay

 In Valkyrie Elysium, players find themselves in a world on the brink of destruction, full of danger and fast-paced action combat.
-The game will be available as a physical and digital release, with a Digital Deluxe Edition available, which will allow players to access the game 72 hours ahead on September 26, 2022, in-game item “Svartaljr: Sword of the Goddess of the Underworld,” and a digital version of Valkyrie Profile: Lenneth, which was supposed to come out on the same day.
+The game has been available as a physical and digital release, with a Digital Deluxe Edition available, which allowed players to access the game 72 hours ahead of release on September 26, 2022, and access to an in-game item “Svartaljr: Sword of the Goddess of the Underworld,” and a digital version of Valkyrie Profile: Lenneth, which was supposed to come out on the same day.
 This version is an enhanced port of the iOS and Android versions of the game, which was by itself based on the PlayStation Portable version of the game.
 However, a few days before the early access version of the game was due to come out, Square Enix announced that the enhanced port was going to get delayed to December 22, 2022.

 Pre-ordering the game will give players an in-game item called “Alscir: Sword of the God of Light” and a Valkyrie Elysium Profile Avatar on PS4 and PS5.
 At the same time, original wallpapers come with the pre-ordered version on Steam.
+Buying the Deluxe edition on Steam lets players equip “Svartaljr: Sword of the Goddess of the Underworld” on their Valkyrie.